 In winter, the robin puffs up its plumage to insulate its body against cold winds.

-All about the Robin (European)
+Amazing Facts About the Robin (European)

 - The European robin is perhaps the best known of all British birds.
 It is a common visitor to gardens and once attracted to food put out on a bird table, it will return to it all winter through.